clescot/kafka-connect-http/docs/http_sink_connector_settings.md

 - _JVM processors_ metrics can be activated with `"meter.registry.bind.metrics.jvm.processor"` set to `true`
 - _Logback_ metrics can be activated with `"meter.registry.bind.metrics.logback"` set to `true`

-#### export metrics
-Both exports (JMX and Prometheus) can be combined.

-- JMX export
-  you need to activate this export with :
-  `"meter.registry.exporter.jmx.activate": "true"`

-- prometheus export
-  you need to activate this export with :
-  `"meter.registry.exporter.prometheus.activate": "true"`
-  by default, the port open is the default prometheus one (`9090`), but you can define yours with this setting :
-  `"meter.registry.exporter.prometheus.port":"9087`

 ### Message splitters
 Sometimes, we need to split value from one message, into multiple messages.